MichaelsPlayground/TalkToYourDESFireCardCompleteCode/readme.md

 # Talk to your Mifare DESFire EV1/EV2/EV3 card

+# THIS IS THE COMPLETE CODE VERSION

+This repository contains code for a lot of operations that were tested while developing.
+This is not a final version so for some parts it is unfinished and some parts are working properly.

+USE THIS REPOSITORY WITH CAUTION.

+The TalkToYourDESFireCard repository does contain valid code only.

+## Description

 This is a sample app to demonstrate how to work with a Mifare DESFire EV1/EV2/EV3 card.

 For simplicity this app uses a DESFire tag with **factory settings** means: